-Hip dysplasia is a painful and debilitating condition that can affect any size or breed of dog.
-However, try not to worry – if you’re reading this blog that means you’re already several steps closer to preventing your dog from developing it and proving that your pooch has a responsible, loving pet parent!
+Hip dysplasia in dogs is a painful and debilitating condition that can affect any size or breed of dog, although larger breeds are predisposed.
+However, try not to worry –if you’re reading this blog that means you’re already several steps closer to helping your pup and proving that your pooch has a responsible, loving pet parent!!

 Knowledge is power when it comes to conditions like hip dysplasia, so making sure you're clued up on knowing the signs of hip dysplasia, how to treat it, and most importantly how to prevent it, is the most reliable and sure-fire way of making sure your furry friend has a happy, healthy, active and long life.

 The hip joint operates as a ball and socket – the socket being the pelvis, the ball being the top of the thigh bone (femur).
 Hip dysplasia is when this doesn’t function correctly due to the joint not developing properly or simply not fitting as it should.
 This causes the pelvis and femur to grind together when the top of the thigh bone should smoothly slide around.
-Over time this causes the bones in this area to wear down, and eventually the joint stops working completely.
+Over time this causes the bones in this area to wear down, leading to severe pain and restricted range of joint movement.

 Hip dysplasia is more common in bigger breeds like Saint Bernards, Great Danes, Labrador Retrievers, Rottweilers, Newfoundlands, Bernese Mountains, and German Shepherds, but can affect all sizes and types of dogs.